uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 (<a href="https://www.lerf.io/" target="_blank">Website</a>)<br>
 (<a href="https://arxiv.org/pdf/2303.09553.pdf" target="_blank">Publication</a>)<br>
 <br>
 Following the breakthrough of NeRFs, researchers from UC Berkeley have developed a new technique called Language Embedded Radiance Fields (LERFs) that allows for open-ended language queries in 3D scenes.
 LERFs ground language embeddings from off-the-shelf models like CLIP into NeRF to learn a dense, multi-scale language field.
 LERF can extract 3D relevancy maps for a broad range of natural language queries interactively in real-time.
-This has potential use cases in robotics, vision-language models, semantic scene understanding, and interacting with 3D scenes.
+This provides exciting potential use cases in robotics, vision-language models, semantic scene understanding, and interacting with 3D scenes.

 <br>